fetachallenge/fetachallenge.github.io/pages/FAQ.markdown

 **Q: Is there a limitation on the computation time?**

 **A:** There is no hard limit to the computation time.
-A reasonable time for evaluating your model on one case should not be longer than an hour.
+A reasonable time for evaluating your model on one case should not be longer than 30 minutes.

 **Q: During the testing phase, will you run our submission on a computer with GPU?
 What GPUs are available?**